Skip to Content

 This trip includes your river cruises with a guide and a stay at the riverside Nature Lodge.
 But, more importantly, also includes transport in and out of the river area, which is the most difficult thing to arrange.

-There are two other options for getting to Kinabatangan River from Sandakan.
 The first option is to take a public bus leaving from the long-distance bus terminal (Stesen Bas Sandakan on Google Maps) towards Lahad Datu and then hopping off at the Sukau junction and hoping that a car or van will be there to take you to Sukau (not reliable but possible).

-This first option is a bit annoying, firstly because the long-distance terminal is a bit out of town, and secondly because you'll need to rely on a way to get to Sukau from the junction since it's a 45 km stretch of dirt road to the actual village.
+This first option is a bit annoying, firstly because the long-distance terminal is a bit out of town, and secondly, because you'll need to rely on a way to get to Sukau from the junction since it's a 45 km stretch of dirt road to the actual village.

 The better choice and the option that I took is to get a direct transfer with a local legend: "Mr Choy".
 Choy lives in Sukau and does daily transfers in his minivan from Sandakan for 60 Ringgit per person.
 You can contact him on WhatsApp; 019-536-1889 or by email: at choysukau80@gmail.com.

-The best part is, you won't need to change buses or vans, Mr. Choy will take you from accommodation in Sandakan or Sepilok to your accommodation in Sukau or vice versa.
+The best part is, you won't need to change buses or vans, Mr. Choy will take you from your accommodation in Sandakan or Sepilok to your accommodation in Sukau or vice versa.

-Sepilok to Kinabatangan River (Sukau)
+How to Get from Sepilok to Kinabatangan River

-To get to Kinabatangan River from Sepilok, you could either wave down a bus going to Lahad Datu at the Sepilok junction and follow the same plan as above - or you could message Choy on Whatsapp.
-Since Sepilok is on the way, Choy will also pick you up from your accommodation in Sepilok.
+To get to Kinabatangan River from Sepilok, you could either wave down a bus going to Lahad Datu at the Sepilok junction and follow the same plan as above– or you could message Choy on WhatsApp.

 How to Get From Kota Kinabalu to Kinabatangan River

 The fastest way to get from Kota Kinabalu to Kinabatangan River is to take a flight from KK airport to Sandakan.
-From here, you'll need to take an overland bus detailed below, or a private transfer to Sukau.
-Read on further for information on how to get to Kinabatangan River from Sandakan.

-The Bus From Kota Kinabalu to Kinabatangan River
+Taking the Bus From Kota Kinabalu to Kinabatangan River

 To get to Kinabatangan River from Kota Kinabalu by bus, you will need to go to the northern bus terminal (Inanam).
 There are several buses here going to Sandakan, and two buses daily going to Semporna (7:30 am and 7:30 pm).